Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Page 123: "Names of women at Mt.
 Pisgah Church in 1865......Lucinda Antilet Brannum"

-A Blount County tax list for 1855, shows the following individuals paid taxes that year in Blount County: Francis Branham, J. W. Branham, L. L. Branham and William Branham.
-We believe the L. L. Branham on the tax list, is the same Lewis L. Branham that moved to Arkansas shortly before William.
+The 1855 Blount County tax list shows the following individuals paid taxes that year in Blount County: Francis Branham, J. W. Branham, L. L. Branham and William Branham.
+We believe the L. L. Branham on the tax list, was Lewis L. Branham who moved to Arkansas shortly before William moved there.
+J. W. Branham was James William Branham, son of Tarlton Branham.

 Arenna died between June 1880 and July 1884, in Colbert County.
-She is probably buried beside William in the Mitchell Cemetery near Tuscumbia, in Colbert County.
+We believe she is buried in an unmarked grave beside William in the Mitchell Cemetery near Tuscumbia, in Colbert County.

 Following are excerpts from a letter we received from a Mrs. Joyce Mitchell of Muscle Shoals, Alabama, dated September 13, 1998: